Spanish–Moro conflict: Campaigns of 1886 and 1887 against Rio Grande Moros

 The field forces were organized into two columns, the first under General Serina and the second under Colonel San Felin.
-Serbia's force numbered 1,182 men, with 6 field pieces and 4 siege guns; the column of San Felin was 1,129 strong, with 4 field pieces; 1.100 men were retained to garrison the ten forts or stations of Cotabato, Polloc, Libungan, Tumbao, Taviran.
+Serina's force numbered 1,182 men, with 6 field pieces and 4 siege guns; the column of San Felin was 1,129 strong, with 4 field pieces; 1,100 men were retained to garrison the ten forts or stations of Cotabato, Polloc, Libungan, Tumbao, Taviran.
 Tamontaca, Liong, Piramide, Bacat, and Kudaranga, a total of 3,411 men in the Rio Grande region.
-On the 26th two columns advanced along the " estero" of Bacat, one numbering 320 men and the other 330.
+On the 26th two columns advanced along the "estero" of Bacat, one numbering 320 men and the other 330.
 The launch of the Aragon, towing two boats filled with soldiers, steamed along the stream, and many obstacles were removed from the channel.
 Like work was also done on the 27th and the 28th.
-On the afternoon of the 28th General Terrero directed a force of 460 men. with 3 guns, to bombard the forts of Saliling from the estero of Buhayen.
+On the afternoon of the 28th General Terrero directed a force of 460 men, with 3 guns, to bombard the forts of Saliling from the estero of Buhayen.
 The Moros replied with cannon, "lantacas," and rifles, but without effect.
 On the 29th two columns opened a road for 7 Whitworth guns, which opened fire on the forts on the 30th, the bombardment continuing on the 31st.
 On February 2 a general advance was made by three columns under General Terrero and Colonels San Felin and Matos, that under the captain-general being composed almost entirely of Spaniards, the others being composed largely of native troops.
 These forces arrived within sight of the forts of Saliling almost without resistance from the enemy, but about 4 p. m. a torrential rain turned the camp into a swamp.

 As the torrents of rain continued, the troops were obliged to take refuge at the camp of Reina Regente, the supplies being considerably damaged.
 A sand battery was built, guarded by 2 guns, and remained garrisoned by 1 company and 20 disciplinarios.
 Although up to this time the losses had been but 1 artilleryman killed and 2 wounded by the explosion of a gun charge, the hospitals were filled with sick owing to the exposure.
 On the 9th, the storm having ceased, the captain-general advanced and made his headquarters at the wood of Kinodal, the front being covered by the column of Matos and the left by that of San Felin.
 Eleven cotas (forts) at Lintunkan impeded the march and on the 11th were bombarded by 5 Krupp and 4 Plasencia guns, a general advance being made by daylight on the 12th.